Rashaida people: Clothing

-Marriage Practices
+Marriage

 Due to the inability of Rashaidi men and women to freely interact in everyday life, marriages are most often arranged by the families.
 If the groom accepts the marriage, he must pay a dowry which is usually in the form of cash and camels.
 A woman can only take one husband, but a man may have multiple wives.

 The traditional wedding of the Rashaida group involves a seven-day event involving a number of festivities like drumming, dancing and camel racing.
-During the events on the first six days, the bride is unable to see anyone during the daylight except for mother, sisters and her father’s other wives.
+During the events on the first six days, the bride is unable to see anyone during the daylight except for mother, sisters and her father's other wives.
 On the seventh day, the bride joins her husband in daylight for the festivities, and they begin their public life as husband and wife.
 During this period, an important custom for the Rashaida people is ensuring that the bride is concealed in elaborate veils and wedding masks during the week of festivities.
-During the first six days she wears the ‘mangheb’, the young girl’s veil.
-On the seventh day, she wears a specific ‘burqa’ which is given to her by her mother and decorated in metallic thread and pendants that are gifted to her from her husband.
+During the first six days she wears the 'mangheb', the young girl's veil.
+On the seventh day, she wears a specific 'burqa' which is given to her by her mother and decorated in metallic thread and pendants that are gifted to her from her husband.
 She will continue to wear this wedding burqa for a year after the wedding.
-She is only able to unveil herself outside the presence of her family on the seventh night, when she is married to her husband; this is when he sees her uncovered for the first time.
+She is only able to unveil herself outside the presence of her family on the seventh night when she is married to her husband; this is when he sees her uncovered for the first time.

-During the festivities, men commonly wear a cotton tunic with an embroidered waistcoast and a turban.
-An important token during the wedding, is the groom’s ceremonial sword which he uses during the festive dances and is gifted to him by his parents.
+During the festivities, men commonly wear a cotton tunic with an embroidered waistcoat and a turban.
+An important token during the wedding, is the groom's ceremonial sword which he uses during the festive dances and is gifted to him by his parents.

 The Rashaida people wish to maintain a level of ethnic purity within their community.
-It is rare to see interracial marrying as they are discouraged from marrying outside of the group to prevent their offspring being a mix with other races. but it is very common to see them mixing with the highlanders.
+It is rare to see interracial marrying as they are discouraged from marrying outside of the group to prevent their offspring from being a mix with other races. but it is very common to see them mixing with the highlanders.

-Within the Rashaida group, there is said to be two different ‘races’.
-Those that have lighter skin are referred to as “Red” while the freed slaves who were raised by the Rashaida are referred to as the “Black”, with the term ‘muwalladin’ or ‘Muwallad’ also often being used to label them.
+Within the Rashaida group, there are said to be two different 'races'.
+Those that have lighter skin are referred to as "Red" while the freed slaves who were raised by the Rashaida are referred to as the "Black", with the term 'muwalladin' or 'Muwallad' also often being used to label them.
 There are certain rules regarding the ability of these two groups to intermarry.
-A male that is considered “Red” is able to marry a “Black” Rashaidi as their offspring will be considered “Red”, while a “Black” male is unable to marry a “Red” Rashaidi.
+A male that is considered "Red" is able to marry a "Black" Rashaidi as their offspring will be considered "Red", while a "Black" male is unable to marry a "Red" Rashaidi.